Updated August 21, 2023

 The below court forms are only applicable for use in Cuyahoga County, Cleveland.
 If the eviction is taking place in another county, the landlord or tenant must obtain the necessary paperwork from their local municipal court.

-Notice to Terminate Tenancy – Landlords may serve this notice upon monthly tenants to notify them that their tenancy will expire in thirty (30) days.
+Notice to Terminate Tenancy – Landlords may serve this notice upon monthly tenants to notify them that their tenancy will expire in 30 days.

-24 Hour Notice – Informs the tenant that the landlord will access their unit within twenty-four (24) hours.
+24 Hour Notice – Informs the tenant that the landlord will access their unit within 24 hours.

 Complaint in Forcible Entry and Detainer – Filed by the landlord after serving the tenant the appropriate notice period to vacate.

 Defendant’s Answer (Sample of page 4) – Used by the tenant to respond to an eviction complaint filed against them.
-Must be filed within twenty-eight (28) days after receiving a court summons.
+Must be filed within 28 days after receiving a court summons.

 1. Provide Eviction Notice to Tenant

-In Ohio, you need to provide notice to your tenant when they are violating terms of the lease before you can go to court to evict them.
-You will need to save a copy of the notice and evidence that you delivered it to the tenant for court.
+In Ohio, you need to notify your tenant before you can go to court to evict them.
+You must save a copy of the notice and evidence that you delivered it to the tenant for court.
 The notices that can be served, depending on the breach, are as follows:

 2. File Complaint with Local Court

-If the tenant does not move or cure the problem within the time period allowed, a landlord may go the next step by going to the Local Municipal or County Court and obtaining a Complaint.
+If the tenant does not move or cure the problem within the time period allowed, a landlord may proceed to the Local Municipal or County Court and obtain a Complaint.
 In Ohio, each court has its own form and process, so it is important that you ascertain what the requirements are for the court you are in.

 3. Wait for Tenant’s Answer

 Once you have filed a complaint, the court will issue a Summons and a copy of the Complaint to the tenant.
-The tenant will have a minimum of seven days from receipt of the Summons to respond and file the Answer.
+The tenant will have 28 days from receipt of the Summons to respond and file the Answer.

 4. Attend Hearing